-Tips for presentation body language
+Top tips for presentation body language

 No matter how pretty a set of slides is or how informative the content, if the speaker is stiff and awkward the audience will feel uncomfortable too.
 But how can you appear confident and assertive when you are really a bag of nerves inside?

 1. Eye contact.
-Making eye contact with your audience helps to ensure you have their attention.
+Make eye contact with your audience to help ensure you have their attention.
 When you make a connection with someone they are naturally more likely to listen to you.
 Carry on making eye contact with various members of your audience throughout your presentation so they feel that you are talking to them, not just reciting a speech.
 (Don’t worry about holding eye contact for a certain amount of time – relax and keep it natural).

 >> For a virtual presentation: look at the camera lens as much as you can.
 Try not to let your eyes wander.